 Depending on the current state of your job, you may see additional information displayed to keep you informed about the progress and status of your job.
-If there is no
+If there is no additional information, you will see (None) displayed.

-- Calculating-The amount of data to be mirrored is being calculated. - In Progress-Data is currently being mirrored. - Waiting-Mirroring is complete, but data is still being written to the target. - Idle-Data is not being mirrored. - Paused-Mirroring has been paused. - Stopped-Mirroring has been stopped. - Removing Orphans-Orphan files on the target are being removed or deleted depending on the configuration. - Verifying-Data is being verified between the source and target. - Restoring-Data is being restored from the target to the source. - Unknown-The console cannot determine the status.
+- Calculating-The amount of data to be mirrored is being calculated. - In Progress-Data is currently being mirrored. - Waiting-Mirroring is complete, but data is still being written to the target. - Idle-Data is not being mirrored. - Paused-Mirroring has been paused. - Stopped-Mirroring has been stopped. - Removing Orphans-Orphan files on the target are being removed or deleted depending on the configuration. - Verifying-Data is being verified between the source and target. - Unknown-The console cannot determine the status.